benfrick/docs-portfolio/src/doc/commerce/order/use-order.md

 Adding order history to your app is a two-step process:

-**1.** Your application makes an Order Summary API request to retrieve all, or a filtered [list of a member's orders](#step-1-list-a-members-orders).
+**1.** Your application makes an [Order Summary API](https://developer.niketech.com/docs/projects/User%20order%20summary?tab=api){:target="new-tab"} request to retrieve all, or a filtered [list of a member's orders](#step-1-list-a-members-orders).

-**2.** Using an order ID returned in the Order Summary response, your application makes an Order Details API request to [list order details for a member or guest](#step-2-list-order-details-for-a-member-or-guest).
+**2.** Using an order ID from the Order Summary response, your application makes an Order Details API request to [list order details for a member or guest](#step-2-list-order-details-for-a-member-or-guest).

 ### What is an Order?